← Back to Articles

 Effective tax rate

 The 100,000 EUR threshold is the most important planning consideration for Slovak s.r.o. owners.
-The numbers at the boundary:
+The numbers at the boundary (including the fixed 1,463.04 EUR/year owner health insurance):

 The effect of company expenses